mattydevicce/pluto/u6-apis/d39-react/react-hw.md

 - Link an individual movie to a view page that only displays movie about that movie.

 #### Assistance
-- Add me aa a collaborator and post a question in the comment section.
+- Share your WorkPad with me and post a question in the comment section.
 I will respond there.
+My username is `panw`.